Dirty Harry: Plot

-Scorpio eventually arrives, kills a police officer in the shootout that follows, and flees.
+Scorpio eventually arrives, kills a police officer in a shootout, and flees.
 The next day, the police receive another letter in which Scorpio claims to have kidnapped a teenager named Ann Mary Deacon.
 He threatens to kill her if he is not given a ransom of $200,000.
 Harry is assigned to deliver the money, wearing a radio earpiece so Gonzalez can secretly follow him.
-Scorpio instructs Harry via payphones to run around the city.
+Scorpio instructs Harry via payphones around the city.
 They meet at the Mount Davidson cross, where Scorpio beats Harry and admits he intends to kill him and let Ann Mary die.
-Gonzalez intervenes, and gets shot in the chest.
-Harry uses a concealed knife to stab Scorpio in the leg, but he escapes.
+Gonzalez intervenes and gets shot in the chest.
+Harry manages to stab Scorpio in the leg, but he escapes.

-Gonzalez tells Harry he's not cut out for police work and plans to become a teacher instead.
-Harry learns of Scorpio's hospital visit and a doctor reveals to him that the killer lives in a room at Kezar Stadium.
-Harry finds him there and chases Scorpio, shooting him in the leg.
-Harry tortures Scorpio into confessing where Ann Mary is being held, but the police only find her corpse.
-The district attorney reprimands Harry for his conduct, explaining that because Harry obtained his evidence against Scorpio (namely a rifle in Scorpio's possession) illegally, all of it is inadmissible in court and Scorpio is to be released as a free man.
+Harry learns of Scorpio's hospital visit and a doctor reveals that the killer lives in a room at Kezar Stadium.
+Harry finds him there and chases him, shooting him in the leg.
+Harry tortures Scorpio into confessing where Ann Mary is being held, but the police find her dead.
+The district attorney reprimands Harry for his conduct, explaining that because Harry obtained his evidence against Scorpio illegally, all of it is inadmissible in court, and Scorpio is to be freed.
 An outraged Harry continues to shadow Scorpio on his own time.
 Scorpio pays a man $200 to beat him severely and frames Harry for it, forcing Harry to stop following him.
+Meanwhile, a hospitalized Gonzalez tells Harry of his intention to leave the SFPD and become a teacher instead.

 Scorpio steals a pistol from a liquor store owner and hijacks a school bus.
-He contacts the police with another ransom demand that includes a flight out of the Santa Rosa airport.
+He contacts the police with another ransom demand that includes a flight out of the country.
 Harry waits for him, then jumps onto the roof of the bus from an overpass.
-Scorpio crashes the bus into a dirt mound and flees to a nearby quarry, where he takes a hostage before Harry wounds him with a fast-draw.
+Scorpio crashes the bus into a dirt mound and flees to a nearby quarry, where he takes a hostage before Harry wounds him.
 Harry aims his revolver and reprises his ultimatum about losing count of his shots.
-Scorpio reaches for his gun, but Harry shoots and kills him with his last bullet and removes his police badge, throws it in the nearby water, and walks away.
+Scorpio reaches for his gun and Harry shoots.
+This time, the gun fires, killing Scorpio.
+Harry removes his police badge from his wallet, throws it into the water, and walks away.